Pillars of Creation

 While this image is spectacular, there are actually stars that Hubble can't see inside those pillars of dust.
 And that's because the visible light emitted by those stars is being obscured by the dust.
 But what if we used a telescope sensitive to infrared light to look at this nebula?

-Here is another nebula, the "Mystic Mountains" of the Carina Nebula, shown in two Hubble images, one in infrared (right) and one in visible (left) light:
+Another nebula, the "Mystic Mountains" of the Carina Nebula, shown in two Hubble images, one in visible light (left) and one in infrared (right).

 But what if you looked at your arm and the garbage bag with an infrared camera?
 Remember that infrared light is essentially heat.
 And that while your eyes may not be able to pick up the warmth of your arm underneath the cooler plastic of the bag, an infrared camera can.
 An infrared camera can see right through the bag!